Highlights from the Ratings and Financial Report for Louisiana-Pacific Corporation (LPX)

-Louisiana-Pacific Corporation (NYSE:LPX) went down by -6.61% from its latest closing price compared to the recent 1-year high of $76.35.
-The company’s stock price has collected -2.56% of loss in the last five trading sessions.
+Louisiana-Pacific Corporation (NYSE:LPX) went up by 3.26% from its latest closing price compared to the recent 1-year high of $76.35.
+The company’s stock price has collected -1.01% of loss in the last five trading sessions.
 Press Release reported on 05/04/21 that LP Building Solutions Reports First Quarter 2021 Results, Provides Second Quarter Outlook, and Announces an Additional $1 Billion Share Repurchase Authorization

 >> 7 Top Picks for the Post-Pandemic Economy <<